Some pictures of a playhouse constructed for my grandchildren in Ireland

 "No problem!", says Caroline, "We can borrow some from our neighbours."

-The picture on the left shows where the playhouse had to go, and the neighbours DID supply some tools - and some of them worked!
+This is where the playhouse had to go, and the neighbours DID supply some tools - and some of them worked!

 Wednesday